langfelt History, Family Crest & Coats of Arms

 langfelt is a name whose history begins in 1066 with the Norman Conquest of England.
 This Norman name was used for a tall person.
 The surname Longfellow is derived from the Old English word lang, meaning long or tall, and the Old English word felagh, which meant partner or shareholder.

 Early Origins of the langfelt family

-Another 159 words (11 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langfelt History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our langfelt research.
+Another 80 words (6 lines of text) covering the years 1807, 1882, 1689, 1797 and 1797 are included under the topic Early langfelt History in all our PDF Extended History products and printed products wherever possible.

 langfelt Spelling Variations

 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Longfellow, Longuville, Longville, Longfield and others.

 Early Notables of the langfelt family (pre 1700)